Your 200 Reviews Don't Matter If They're From 2022

 Think about what a two-year-old review is actually telling a potential customer.

 Consumers understand this intuitively.
-A glowing review from 2022 tells them nothing about what it's like to work with you today.
-They want proof that you're still performing at that level right now, with customers who are just like them.
+A glowing review from 2022 tells them nothing about what it is like to work with you today.
+They want proof that you are still performing at that level right now, with customers who are just like them.

 This is especially true for service businesses where the experience is deeply personal.
-A home services company, a healthcare provider, a law firm - the people and processes matter enormously.
-Customers aren't just buying a product off a shelf.
-They're trusting you with their home, their health, their finances.
+A home services company, a healthcare provider, a law firm — the people and processes matter enormously.
+Customers are not just buying a product off a shelf.
+They are trusting you with their home, their health, their finances.
 They need current evidence that trust is warranted.

-An old review, no matter how positive, is a cold lead.
-A recent one is a live signal.
+An old review, no matter how positive, is a cold signal.
+A recent one is live proof.

 Google Sees It the Same Way